Tobolsk

-Tobolsk (Тобо́льск, /ru/; Себертора) is a town in Tyumen Oblast, Russia, located at the confluence of the Tobol and Irtysh rivers.
+Tobolsk (Тобо́льск, /ru/) is a town in Tyumen Oblast, Russia, located at the confluence of the Tobol and Irtysh rivers.
 Founded in 1587, Tobolsk is the second-oldest Russian settlement east of the Ural Mountains in Asian Russia, and was the historic capital of the Siberia region.
 Population:

 History

 Origins

-The town was founded on the site of the Tatar town of Sibir-tura.
+The town was founded on the site of the Siberian Tatar town of Isker.
 In 1580, a group of Yermak Timofeyevich's Cossacks initiated the Russian conquest of Siberia, pushing eastwards on behalf of the Tsardom of Russia.
 After a year of Tatar attacks, Yermak prepared for the conquest of the Khanate of Sibir and a campaign to take the Khanate's capital city, Qashliq.
 The Cossacks conquered the city on 26 October 1582, sending Kuchum into retreat.
 Despite the conquest, Kuchum regrouped his remaining forces and formed a new army, launching a surprise attack on 6 August 1584, killing Yermak.
 There were a series of battles over Qashliq, which passed between Tatar and Cossack control, before the city was finally abandoned in 1588.
 Kuchum was eventually defeated by the Cossacks in 1598 at the Battle of Urmin near the River Ob, ending the Khanate of Sibir.
 The Russians had established control over the western Siberia region.

 Founding

 Tobolsk was founded in 1587 by a group of Cossacks under the command of Daniil Chulkov, near the ruins of Qashliq.
 Years of fighting had left Qashliq almost totally destroyed.
 Tobolsk would become the center of the conquest of Siberia.
-To the north Beryozovo (1593) and Mangazeya (1600-01) were built to bring the Nenets under tribute, while to the east Surgut (1594) and Tara (1594) were established to protect Tobolsk and subdue the ruler of the Tatars.
+To the north Beryozovo (1593) and Mangazeya (1600–01) were built to bring the Nenets under tribute, while to the east Surgut (1594) and Tara (1594) were established to protect Tobolsk and subdue the ruler of the Tatars.
 Of these settlements, Mangazeya was the most prominent, and it was used as a base for further exploration eastward.

 The new city of Tobolsk, the second Russian town founded in Siberia (after Tyumen), was named after the Tobol River.
 It was situated at its confluence with the Irtysh River, where the Irtysh turns from flowing westward to flowing northward.
 Tobolsk grew quickly, based on the importance of the Siberian river routes, and it prospered on trade with China to the east and with Bukhara to the south.